-Goodwill of Silicon Valley has been built on the tradition of self-sufficiency - supporting their services to the communities with income generated from their business operations.
+Goodwill has been built on the tradition of self-sufficiency - supporting their services to the communities with income generated from their business operations.
 In addition to the familiar stores and donation trailers, the Organization operates GoodSource, a contract service division.
-The combined operating divisions provide most the funding needed to support the educational and vocational trainings offered by the Organization's award-winning Institute for Career Development.
+The combined operating divisions provide most of the funding needed to support the educational and vocational trainings offered by the Organization's award-winning Institute for Career Development.
 The Organization provides employment for more than 800 individuals at any point in time.

 GoodEx Services, Inc. (GES) was organized in October 2009 to be a plant-based shredding service for businesses and governments located in and around the Silicon Valley.
-GES was inactive for years ending December 31, 2017 and 2016.
+GES was inactive for years ending December 31, 2018 and 2017.

-Retail Programs: Perhaps the most familiar face of Goodwill, this division processes and sells donated used goods through 19 retail stores, provides employment opportunities, and contributes the most to the financial needs to operate the training programs offered by the Institute for Career Development.
-Retail Programs employ approximately 450 individuals at 19 retail stores and 40 donation collection sites.
+Retail Programs: Perhaps the most familiar face of Goodwill, this division processes and sells donated used goods through 18 retail stores, provides employment opportunities, and contributes the most to the financial needs to operate the training programs offered by the Institute for Career Development.
+Retail Programs employ approximately 450 individuals at 18 retail stores and 40 donation collection sites.
+In addition, Goodwill has a home pick up service and provides weekend special donation events in collaboration with local organizations.

 Contract and Business Service Programs: GoodSource: A reputable and reliable service provider for assembly and packaging services, the contract service division attracts a diverse client base ranging from small local businesses to well established Fortune 500 global companies.
 In addition to assembly and packaging services, GoodSource provides drop ship, turnkey warehousing and logistical solutions.
-In 2009 GoodSource entered the mattress reclamation arena, benefiting the environment, creating jobs and contributing to the bottom line.
-In 2017 Goodsource processed and diverted from landfill 53,000 mattresses.
+In 2009, GoodSource entered the mattress reclamation arena, benefiting the environment, creating jobs and contributing to the bottom line.
+In 2018, GoodSource closed the recycling line but still provides a drop off service to collect mattresses from the public on behalf of the mattress recycling council.
 With its keen customer focus, reliable service delivery and great flexibility, GoodSource has developed a loyal and long standing customer base and has become an "On Shore" alternative to keep jobs in the community, thus providing opportunities for people with multiple or severe barriers to employment.